ritxy/docker/README.md

 # Docker

+# What is Docker?
+ Docker is an open source containerization platform.
+ It enables developers to package applications into containers—standardized executable components combining application source code with the operating system (OS) libraries and dependencies required to run that code in any environment.

+# What is an image?
+Contain the code and required tools to run an application

+# What is a container?
+A conainer is a piece of software that allow to run images

+# What is a volume?
+Volumes are folders on your host machine hard drive which are mounted into containers.
+This allow you to persist data if a container shuts down.
+A container can write and read data from it.

 # List of docker commands
 >docker build . -> Create an image using the dockerfile in the current directory